Bob Clampett: Later career and Beany and Cecil (1946–1984)

-In 1946, two years after Warner Bros. bought out Leon Schlesinger's studio, his key executives Henry Binder and Ray Katz went to Screen Gems, the cartoon division of Columbia Pictures, and asked Clampett to join them as the studio's creative head.
+Around the time Clampett left Warner Bros.
+Cartoons, Henry Binder and Ray Katz, the studios assistant producers and his key executives, went to Screen Gems, the cartoon division of Columbia Pictures, and asked Clampett to join them as the studio's creative head.
 He ultimately worked as a screenwriter and gag writer for the studio.
-Clampett was now working for three studios at the same time: Warner Bros., Screen Gems, and his new independent studio, Bob Clampett Productions.
-Deciding "this was too much of a good thing" and seeking more creative freedom than WB would allow, he made the decision to leave WB shortly after joining Screen Gems.
-That same year, Republic Pictures incorporated animation (by Walter Lantz) into its Gene Autry feature film Sioux City Sue.
+Later in 1946, Republic Pictures incorporated animation (by Walter Lantz Productions) into its Gene Autry feature film Sioux City Sue.
 It turned out well enough for Republic to dabble in animated cartoons.
-Bob Clampett, now working solely for his own studio, directed a single cartoon for Republic, It's a Grand Old Nag, featuring the equine character Charlie Horse and produced at Bob Clampett Productions.
-Republic management, however, had second thoughts due to dwindling profits, and they discontinued the series.
+Clampett, who had now left Screen Gems to form his own studio, directed a single cartoon for Republic, It's a Grand Old Nag, featuring the equine character Charlie Horse and produced at Bob Clampett Productions.
+Republic management, however, reconsidered due to declining profits and discontinued the series.
 Clampett took his direction credit under the name "Kilroy".